 - Hike Chautauqua – If the weather is nice, you can hike Chautauqua (say: Sha-tah-kwa).
 The Chautauqua trail goes all the way up to the Royal Arch, where you can observe the entire city of Boulder and get a good look at Denver, too!

 - Hike to NCAR – The National Center for Atmospheric Research is located in South Boulder, where the hiking trails are much less saturated with tourists!
 Go to the east end of Table Mesa Drive, and hop on the trail on the right.
 Keep going up to explore the mountain at a nice, slow pace!

-Activities to Delight Your Inner Artist
+Activities to Delight Your Artistic Side

 - Check out Two Hands Paperie – Two Hands has an amazing selection of artisanal paper, notebooks, supplies, and fountain pens.
 It’s located downtown (~2 blocks from The Riverside), and is right next to an amazing chocolate shop!

 - Pop into Boulder Arts & Crafts Gallery – Boulder Arts & Crafts Gallery is an artist co-op — all items are for sale, and many are affordable (I love to buy cards there).
 More than anything, I go for the inspiration!
 I always leave with new ideas.